ab-sgh/ab-sgh/README.md

 - 👋 Hi, I’m Abhinav Singh
 - 👀 I’m passionate about Data Science, Machine Learning and Software Development
-- 🌱 I’m currently studying Computer Science at IIT Bombay
+- 🌱 Currently studying Computer Science and Engineering at IIT Bombay
 - 📫 How to reach me: abhinavsingh99311@gmail.com